Bedford School

-Bedford School is a 7–18 boys public school in the county town of Bedford in England.
-Founded in 1552, it is the oldest of four independent schools in Bedford run by the Harpur Trust.
-Bedford School is one of the oldest boys' schools in the United Kingdom, and was the winner of the Independent Boys School of the Year Award at the Independent Schools of the Year Awards in 2021.
+Bedford School is a public school (English private boarding and day school) in Bedford, Bedfordshire, England.
+Founded in 1552 by royal charter, it is one of the oldest boys' schools in the United Kingdom and is administered by the Harpur Trust.
+The school currently educates boys aged 7 to 18 but is scheduled to become co-educational from September 2027.

-Bedford School is composed of the Preparatory School (ages 7 to 13) and the Upper School (ages 13 to 18).
-There are around 1,100 pupils, of whom approximately one half are boarders.
-In 2014, James Hodgson succeeded John Moule as headmaster after Moule moved on to Radley College.
+The school occupies an approximately 50-acre site on De Parys Avenue and comprises the Preparatory School (ages 7 to 13) and the Upper School (ages 13 to 18).
+It has a long association with boarding, sport, music, the arts and academic education, and counts several prominent sportsmen, academics and public figures among its former pupils.There are around 1,100 pupils, of whom approximately one half are boarders.

 History

 Background

-Although no large scale educational institution had existed in Bedford before the foundation of Bedford School, the collegiate St Paul's Church had run systems to teach Bedford's youth Latin and church history since at least 1086.
+Although no large-scale educational institution had existed in Bedford before the foundation of Bedford School, the collegiate St Paul's Church had run systems to teach Bedford's youth Latin and church history since at least 1086.
 This was overseen by Bedford's archdeacon, but this ceased when the church's monks became canons regular, moving to Newnham Priory; until the priory's dissolution in 1540, education in Bedford continued elsewhere in the town.
 This medieval school, located on "Scolestreet", later Mill Lane, had ended by 1447.